 Create a new git repository in the directory you are already in.
 SEE DOC for recipe for making a new repo from existing code.

-Code language: Bash (bash)git remote add origin https://github.com/myuserid/example.git
+git remote add origin https://github.com/myuserid/example.git

-In a repo that you just created, you can connect it to an upstream remote repo with the above command.
-Then you can push/pull/fetch to/from that remote.SEE DOC for more examples.
+In a repo that you just created, you can connect it to an upstream remote repo with the first above command.

 git config ‐‐global user.email "you@you.com"